finagle/finch/docs/micro.md

 fact, `Micro` is just an alias for `RequestReader` that does all the magic (i.e., converting the `HttpRequest` into an arbitrary type `A`).

-The example bellow defines a new `Micro[Int]` that is a maximum of two given params "a" and "b".
-This implies the first stage from the previous section (i.e., request decoding).
+The example bellow defines a new `Micro[Int]` that sums up two given numbers passed via query-string params "a" and "b".
+Note that we reuse an existent function `sum` here that actually does work.

 ```scala
 val getSum: Micro[Int] = param("a").as[Int] ~ param("b").as[Int] ~> sum
 ```

+Note that `getSum` wires params reading (request decoding) and business logic (function `sum`) together.
+Thus, while `sum` itself represents a second transformation from the request lifecycle, `getSum` is a first one.

 ### Endpoint

 An `Endpoint` (`io.finch.micro.Endpoint`) is a `Router` that fetches a `Micro[HttpResponse]` from the request.
 Thus, any endpoint may be implicitly converted into a Finagle service.
 In fact, any `Router[Micro[A]]` may be implicitly converted into `Endpoint` if there is an implicit value of type `EncodeResponse[A]` available in the scope.
-So, it implies the third stage of the request lifecycle from the previous section (i.e, response encoding).
-In the example bellow, `Router[Micro[String]]` will be implicitly converted into `Endpoint` since there is an implicit value of type `EncodeResponse[String]` provided by `io.finch.request` package.
+So, it implies the third transformation of the request lifecycle from the previous section (i.e, response encoding).

+In the example bellow, `Router[Micro[String]]` will be implicitly converted into `Endpoint` since there is an implicit value of type `EncodeResponse[String]` provided by the `io.finch.request` package.

 ```scala
 val e: Endpoint = Get / "a" /> Micro.value("foo")